pivotal-customer0/glb-documentation/Delivery-Kit/GSLB_PCF.md

 AWS Traffic Flow policy (beyond initial domain setup) is split into two parts: Traffic policy, and policy records.

 Traffic policies define how traffic will be routed, without being tied to any particular domain or host name.
 In our basic example, we'll set up a simple failover (active/passive) configuration between two sites/AZs.
+(And point out what would change for active/active.)

 ###Health checks
 CF exposes a basic target for health checking.
 It can be probed for existence as a simple health test.
 You can also opt to parse details from the response JSON.
 Every CF installation exposes it at https://&lt;public entry point&gt;:443/v2/info